dartpm/docs/docs/organization/managing-members/remove-org-member.md

 import memberRole from './img/member-role.png';

-As an organisation owner, you can remove members from your organisation if they are no longer collaborating on packages owned or governed by your organisation.
+As an organization owner, you can remove members from your organization if they are no longer collaborating on packages owned or governed by your organization.

-If your remove a member from the dartpm Organisation plan (a paid organisation), then the will lose access to your organisation's private packages, and the credit card on file for your organisation will not be charged for them on the next billing cycle.
+If your remove a member from the dartpm Organization plan (a paid organization), then the will lose access to your organization's private packages, and the credit card on file for your organization will not be charged for them on the next billing cycle.

 :::info[Note]
-Members are not notified when you remove them from your organisaton
+Members are not notified when you remove them from your organizaton
 :::

 1. On the dartpm ["Sign In"](https://dartpm.com/login) page, enter your account details and click Sign In.